dufernandes/derdiedas/README.md

 # Der Die Das

-**Software for helping memorizing the German articles along with their respetive words**
+This is a software for helping memorizing the German articles along with their respective words.

+This platform provides the backend API to accomplish the described goal.

 ## Requirements